-LR is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs, facilities, and activities of the University.
+LR is committed to providing qualified students with disabilities with reasonable accommodations and support to ensure equal access to the university's academic programs, facilities, and activities.

 All accommodations are made on an individualized basis.
 A student requesting any accommodation should first contact the Disability Services Office, which coordinates services for students with disabilities.